 Fee: Member $225 General Public: $250

 The purpose of a review course is to give individuals the opportunity to review the course content within a formal course setting.
 Participants will have the opportunity to view video segments, practice and perform skills for evaluation and complete the final written exam(s) for the course being reviewed.
-The course includes: Lifeguarding, CPR/AED, First Aid, and Waterfront Skills if needed.
+The course includes: Lifeguarding, CPR/AED, First Aid.
 Participants must bring their current certificate, CPR resuscitation mask, and be prepared to complete the swimming skills pretest (see above).
 Certificate is valid for 2 years.

 Individuals with a current (ARC) Lifeguarding/First Aid/CPR/AED or Shallow Water Lifeguarding/First Aid/CPR/AED certificate may participate in a review course.